Jackcwx/Jackcwx/README.md

 # Hi, my name is Jack Wilson,
   I am a full stack developer striving to create apps that people want to use. </br>
-  You can find some of my work here:
+  You can find some of my work in the pinned projects on my github.

 ## Solo Project: Todo-Fullstack
   (React | CSS | Express.js | SQLite3 | Restful API's | Node.js | Dokku)